rkapondo/bms_brick_mapping_llm/README.md

 ## Environment

 The scripts assume a locally served OpenAI-compatible LM Studio endpoint.
-Example environment variables for Stage 1 are:
+A common default configuration is:

     export LMSTUDIO_BASE_URL="http://127.0.0.1:1234/v1"
     export LMSTUDIO_API_KEY="lm-studio"
     export LMSTUDIO_MODEL="gemma-3-27b-it"

-For Stage 2, set the model variable to the reasoning model used in the paper, for example:
+For Stage 2, set the model variable to the reasoning model used in the paper:

     export LMSTUDIO_MODEL="ministral-3-14b-reasoning"

 The `LMSTUDIO_BASE_URL` and `LMSTUDIO_API_KEY` variables affect execution and should be set explicitly.
+If your LM Studio server is running on a different host or port, replace `LMSTUDIO_BASE_URL` with the endpoint used in your local setup.
 The value `lm-studio` is the standard local placeholder key used by LM Studio and is not a secret.
 If your local setup uses a different exact Stage 2 model string, replace the example above with the model name exposed by your LM Studio installation.

 ## Expected Workflow